Predictia/AQUA/docs/sphinx/source/diagnostics/global_ocean.rst

 ...

+..
 Functions used
---------------
+.. --------------

+..
 Example of functions contained in the global_ocean_func.py file:

-* "global_ocean_func": global_ocean function used in the global_ocean class.
+.. * "global_ocean_func": global_ocean function used in the global_ocean class.

+..
 Note that it is important to add docstrings to each method or function.

+Functions used
+--------------
+The global_ocean_func.py file contains several functions that are utilized in the Global_OceanDiagnostic class.
+These functions provide various functionalities for processing and analyzing global ocean data.
+Below are the functions along with a brief description of each:

+* Function: std_anom_wrt_initial(data, use_predefined_region=True, region="Global Ocean")
+This function calculates the standardized anomalies of temperature and salinity data with respect to their initial values.
+It accepts the following parameters:

+data: A DataArray containing temperature (thetao) and salinity (so) data. use_predefined_region (optional): A boolean flag indicating whether to use a predefined region for anomaly calculation (default is True). region (optional): The name of the region to use if use_predefined_region is True (default is "Global Ocean").
+The function returns the calculated standardized anomalies as a DataArray.

+* Function: thetao_so_anom_plot(data, region)
+This function creates a Hovmoller plot of temperature and salinity anomalies.
+It accepts the following parameters:

+data: A DataArray containing temperature (thetao) and salinity (so) anomalies.
+region: The name of the region for which the anomalies are plotted.
+The function generates a contour-filled plot showing the temperature and salinity anomalies in the specified region.

+Function: time_series(data, region, customise_level=False, levels=None)
+This function creates time series plots of global temperature and salinity standardised anomalies at selected levels.
+It accepts the following parameters:

+data: A DataArray containing temperature (thetao) and salinity (so) anomalies.
+region: The name of the region for which the time series plots are generated. customise_level (optional): A boolean flag indicating whether to use custom levels or predefined levels (default is False). levels (optional): A list of levels at which to plot the time series.
+This parameter is ignored if customise_level is False.
+The function produces time series plots showing the standardised temperature and salinity anomalies at the specified levels in the given region.

 Observations
 ------------